sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 ###Galleries

 A Gallery is a control that displays a collection of related items or Commands in the Ribbon.
 If there are too many items in the gallery, an expand arrow is provided to display the rest of the collection in an expanded pane.
 Galleries typically provide a richer representation of the choices offered, each often representing a preview of the result if chosen.
-Galleries can be organized to show multiple rows and columns simultaneously and are excellent choices when you donít want to be constrained by the smaller one dimensional area offered by a menu.
+Galleries can be organized to show multiple rows and columns simultaneously and are excellent choices when you don‚Äôt want to be constrained by the smaller one dimensional area offered by a menu.

 The graphic below shows the Basemap drop-down gallery.